Sell Digital Products. Create it once and sell it repeatedly. This is probably one of the main reasons you’re interested in selling digital products.

 Next, you need to set up your online store to sell digital products and Shopify is easily one of the simplest, fastest, and most effective ways to sell your digital product.

-And that’s because not only does it make setting up a beautiful website, easy by offering a variety of free and premium templates, but it also makes processing payments, tracking sales, collecting customer emails, running promotions, marketing your product incredibly simple.
+And that’s because not only does it make setting up a beautiful website, easy by offering a variety of free and premium templates, but it also makes processing payments, tracking sales, collecting customer emails, running promotions, and marketing your product incredibly simple.

 And good news.
 You don’t even need to know how to write a single line of code.
 For those who want to create an online course, you can easily add, I think if an app to your store.